Goal: $6,000 to help 80 children

 STEP makes it possible for Boonmee to attend school rather than beg on the streets.

-$150 will pay for school uniforms, shoes & school supplies for 2 village children for a year. $500 will make it possible for 15 village children to go to school.
+$150 will pay for school uniforms, shoes and school supplies for 2 village children for a year. $500 will make it possible for 15 village children to go to school.

 Mission Project Specifics

-This project will be managed by development workers, Lori and Matt Mann, together with an assistant.
-It is anticipated that this project will provide an education to children who otherwise wouldn’t receive it, prevent child labor and trafficking, and break the cycle of drug addiction and poverty.
+This project will be managed by Development Workers Lori and Matt Mann, together with a Lao assistant.
+It is anticipated that this project will provide an education to children who otherwise wouldn’t receive it, prevent child labor and trafficking and break the cycle of drug addiction and poverty.

 Connect to this Mission Project

-• Pray with Matt & Lori that the children being helped will stay off the streets and that there will be opportunities to help more children who are at risk.
+- Pray with Matt & Lori and their partners in Laos that the children being helped will stay off the streets and that there will be opportunities to help more children who are at risk in Laos.

 - Your donations make this mission project possible.